Exabyte-io/rewotes/README.md

 ## Overview

-This repository contains example test assignments used during our hiring process at Mat3ra.com.

-We find that regular job interview questions can often be misleading and so use the "real-world" examples instead.
+This repository contains example test assignments used during the hiring process at Mat3ra.com.
+Regular job interview questions can often be misleading, so use the "real-world" examples instead.

 Each file represents an assignment similar to what one would get when hired.